vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 This example deploys a VCH with the following configuration:

 - Specifies the user, password, datacenter, image store, cluster, bridge network, and name for the VCH.
 - Provides a wildcard domain `*.example.org` as the FQDN for the VCH, for use as the Common Name in the certificate.
-This assumes that there is a DHCP server offering IP addresses on default VM Network, and that those addresses have corresponding DNS entries such as `dhcp-a-b-c.example.com`.
+This assumes that there is a DHCP server offering IP addresses on VM Network, and that those addresses have corresponding DNS entries such as `dhcp-a-b-c.example.com`.
 - Specifies a folder in which to store the auto-generated certificates.

 <pre>vic-machine-<i>operating_system</i> create